-Most of the commonplace applications of artificial intelligence and machine learning seem to be technologies used on us – technology techniques that happen to us.
-“AI” isn’t something that mom-and-pop shops do, and outside of fresh-out-of-Stanford startups, machine learning is not something that we associate with “small business.”
+Most of the commonplace applications of artificial intelligence and machine learning seem to be technologies used on us, technology techniques that happen to us.
+“AI” isn’t something that mom-and-pop shops do, and outside of fresh-out-of-Stanford startups, machine learning for small business is not a common association.

 Even folks without a remote interest in artificial intelligence and machine learning understand that it’s starting to permeate business processes in more tangible ways.
 The easy examples can be conjured by just about anyone walking the street: Siri; Amazon’s recommendations; Pandora’s playlists; Facebook’s face-tagging and newsfeed; and Google’s search results – these are the easy examples.

 Since getting the lay of the land is what we do around here, I figured I’d dive into the reputable research in this domain and answer a two-art critical question:

 “How are small businesses using machine learning, and what is driving or hindering small businesses from using machine learning?”

 I place a focus on predictive analytics, as related technologies apply across industries and could almost be classified as approaching mainstream in 2017.
 Below is a collection of the best resources that I could dig up, along with my closing analysis of major lessons gleaned across sources; as always, I encourage you to draw your own conclusions.

 Neilsen is among the largest market research firms in the world.
 In this 2014 Neilsen study, the company interviewed thousands of small businesses in the US and found a mixed bag of results in terms of sentiment / assumptions about predictive analytics: